There’s not much better after a meal with friends than to get out a French Press coffee maker and enjoy a hot cup of luxurious brew.

 Step 4.
 Pour away the vinegar and wash all the components with warm soapy water.
 Use an old toothbrush or soft-bristled brush to clean the filter if needed.

 Step 5.
-Ensure the French Press is fully dry before storing away.
+Ensure the French Press is fully dry before storing it away.
 Any residual smell of vinegar will disappear in a few days.

 How to prevent mold growing on a French press